xadupre/xadupre.github.io/draft/onnx_ort/_sources/tutorial/tutorial_onnx/concepts.rst.txt

 Extensibility
 +++++++++++++

-ONNX defines a list of operators as the standard: :ref:`l-onnx-operators`.
+ONNX defines a list of operators as the standard: :epkg:`ONNX ML operators`.
-It extends this list with other operators specific to standard machine learning :ref:`l-onnx-operators-ml`.
+It extends this list with other operators specific to standard machine learning :epkg:`ONNX ML operators`.
 However it is very possible to define your own operators under this domain or a new one.
 :epkg:`onnxruntime` defines custom operators to improve inference
 performance: :epkg:`Contrib Operators`.
 Every node has a type, a name,